 Hive Aid will be overseen by AHBIC, and will provide financial and practical support to professional beekeepers.
 The campaign sits alongside other programs run by Rural Aid, which directs 100% of donations to causes it supports.

 “Australia’s professional beekeepers are the cornerstone of Australian agriculture.
 We need to assist those currently impacted so that they don’t leave the industry, as well as provide help for difficult conditions ahead,” Mr McKee said.

 “It is easy to overlook our littlest livestock and the forgotten farmers who care for them, but there should be no doubt about their importance.
 The contribution of honey bees to agriculture in Australia through pollination services is estimated at up to $20 billion.”

 Wayne Thomson, Rural Aid National Business Development Manager, said the campaign would provide immediate practical assistance, such as supporting beekeepers with the cost of water to sustain bees or the cost of fuel to transport hives to areas with more nutritional resources for their bees.
 “Individual beekeepers may have different needs - our support will enable funds to be directed where they are most needed,” Mr Thomson said.

-AHBIC Chairman, Peter McDonald said: “AHBIC is excited to work with Hive + Wellness and Rural Aid on this initiative.
+AHBIC Chairman, Peter McDonald said: “AHBIC is excited to work with Rural Aid on this initiative.
 The industry’s challenges are very real, and our members are telling us that they need urgent help.”“Aside from some indirect funding, fodder and freight subsidies, as well as waiving of National Park permit and truck registration fees in NSW, there has not been any adequate funding made available on a national level specifically for beekeepers registered as primary producers,” he said.